cforte7/Cluster-Palette/README.md

 return [file, subreddit, I, bandwidth, labels, cluster_centers_ms, cluster_wgts]
 ```

 With our data properly manipulated, we are ready to perform the clustering.
 For this process we will use the Mean Shift algorithm.
 There are a few motivations for choosing this algorithm specifically as opposed to K-Means found in the example articles listed at the beginning of the paper.
 The first is that the number of clusters created is determined by the algorithm itself and not by the user.
-Every photo is different and we cannot take a "one size fits all" approach to a number of clusters so having the algorithm produce this will increase our consistancy and reliability than the highly subjective method of human selection.
-The other main motivation is the suitibility for the given dataset.
+Every photo is different and we cannot take a "one size fits all" approach to a number of clusters so having the algorithm produce this will increase our consistency and reliability than the highly subjective method of human selection.
+The other main motivation is the suitability for the given dataset.
 From the <a href='https://scikit-learn.org/stable/modules/clustering.html#overview-of-clustering-methods'>Scikit-Learn Documentation on Clustering</a>, the Mean Shift method's use case is "Many clusters, uneven cluster size, non-flat geometry".
 Using the example posted at the beginning of the write up, it is fair to say that a standard photograph that we expect to see posted on Reddit will have these characteristics.

-Now that we have selected our clutering method, let's take a look at the parameters.
+Now that we have selected our clustering method, let's take a look at the parameters.
 Our ```MeanShift``` class has one main parameter - the bandwidth.
 To understand the bandwidth, we first have to understand how the Mean Shift Algorithm functions.
 The algorithm first creates a <A href='https://en.wikipedia.org/wiki/Kernel_density_estimation'>Kernal Density Estimation</a> to estimate the probability distribution function of a set of data.
 The bandwidth determines the size of the area used to calculate a density for our KDE.
-As a larget bandwidth is used, our KDE will generate fewer, more populated clusters and vice versa.
-There is no single correct bandwidth and is entirely dependant on the dataset.
+As a larger bandwidth is used, our KDE will generate fewer, more populated clusters and vice versa.
+There is no single correct bandwidth and is entirely dependent on the dataset.
 Fortunately ```sklearn``` provides a way to automatically generate and bandwidth value based on the data provided and we implement this to further automate our process.

 ### Results